Real-Time Metrics

 Metrics types

-There are two types of metrics that will be supported:
+As mentioned above, there are two types of metrics that will be supported:

 Real-Time and Non-Real-Time Metrics